Kilonova Catcher

 Understanding the Science Behind the Alerts

-When massive objects like black holes or neutron stars spiral together and merge, they create ripples in spacetime itself.
+When compact objects like black holes or neutron stars spiral together and merge, they create ripples in spacetime itself.
 We call them gravitational waves.
 These waves travel across the universe at the speed of light, stretching and squeezing space by incredibly tiny amounts.
 To detect them, scientists use kilometer-scale instruments called interferometers, including LIGO (two detectors in the United States), Virgo (in Italy), and KAGRA (in Japan).

 These detectors use laser beams split along two perpendicular arms to measure changes in distance smaller than the width of a proton.
 When a gravitational wave passes through, it slightly changes the length of one arm relative to the other, creating a detectable interference pattern.
 From the signal's shape and evolution, scientists can estimate the distance to the source, the masses of the merging objects, and the type of system (two black holes, two neutron stars, or a mixed pair).